NathanVaughn/blog.nathanv.me/content/posts/azure-artifacts-uv/index.md

 # name is arbitrary
 name = "azure-devops"
 # replace items in curly braces with your actual org/project/feed names
-# the username must be provided in the URL
+# the username must be provided in the URL and be "VssSessionToken" exactly
 url = "https://VssSessionToken@pkgs.dev.azure.com/{organization}/{project}/_packaging/{feed}/pypi/simple/"
 # if you want to publish a package as well, set the following URL too
 publish-url = "https://pkgs.dev.azure.com/{organization}/{project}/_packaging/{feed}/pypi/upload/"